Financial-Times/origami-website/_components/contributing.md

 ---
 title: Contributing
-description: Guidelines on how users of Origami can help us improve our components and services.
+description: Guidelines on how Origami users can help us improve our components and services.
 cta: Learn how you can help

 # Navigation config